Butte County Car Accident Lawyers

 - Request a Police Report — The report can help show what happened and who was involved.
 If you don’t have a copy yet, we can help you request it.

 - Avoid Speaking to Insurers Alone — Insurance companies may ask for a recorded statement.
-It’s best to let your lawyer handle these conversations to protect your claim.
+It may be better to let your lawyer handle these conversations to help protect your claim.

 - Don’t Rush to Settle — The first offer from the insurance company may not cover all your costs.
 Talk to a lawyer before accepting anything.